Impact analysis of alternative arrangements for allocating residential aged care places

-The in-principle support is subject to a detailed analysis of the potential impacts on all stakeholders.
-No decisions have been made about any changes to the ACAR or to any implementation or transition arrangements.
+Prior to progressing to an alternative model, a detailed analysis of the potential impacts of such an arrangement on all stakeholders is to be completed.
+No decisions have been made about any changes to the ACAR or to any implementation or transition arrangements at this time.

 The Centre for Health Economics Research and Evaluation (CHERE) at the University of Technology Sydney, in collaboration with aged care accounting and business advisory firm StewartBrown and the Department of Health, are undertaking the impact analysis.
-A report is expected in mid-2019.
 Work is underway to understand potential implications of moving to an alternative allocation model.

-There will be two ways to have your say:
+There are two ways to have your say:

 Please subscribe to the department’s mailing list to stay up to date with the latest aged care news and announcements.